 xi: the true retinal / visual field location associated with i (e.g. the center of the receptive field of neuron i)

-Xi: the presumed retinal / visual field location associated with i, known up to a (prior) distribution pi (Xi~pi).
+Xi: the presumed retinal / visual field location associated with i, known up to a (prior) distribution pi (i.e. Xi~pi).

 The visual field (i.e. the retinal space) is represented in the early stages of visual processing by topologically organized neural ensembles.
 We formalized such a representation as a dense set of neural points i on a neural substrate (which can the retina, superior colliculus (SC), V1 cortex, etc.).
 The visual field or retinal position Xi associated wtih a neural point i (i.e. the center of its receptive field) is known to the visual system up to some uncertainty described as a (prior) probability distribution function pi.
 That is Xi ~ pi.
+(We refer to the random variable Xi as the presumed visual field position of neural point i.)

-The visual system learns and tightens the priors pi and pj associated with a pair of neural points i and j after a saccade that intended to bring the retinal position associated with i (“retinal locus”, Xi) to a target in the visual scene currently at the retinal position associated with j (“saccade target”, Xj) (i.e. moving the target from the receptive field of j to that of i).
-The visual system does so by measuring the discrepancy (vector difference) Dij between post-saccade retinal location of the saccade target and the (true) receptive center xj.
+The visual system learns and tightens the priors pi and pj associated with a pair of neural points i and j after a saccade that intended to bring the retinal position associated with i (“retinal locus”, Xi) to a target in the visual field currently at the position associated with j (“saccade target”, Xj) (i.e. moving the target from the center of receptive field of j to that of i).
+The visual system does so by measuring the discrepancy (vector difference) Dij between post-saccade retinal location of the saccade target from the (true) receptive center xj.

 Dij=xj+Xi-Xj-xi+M+ϵ=Xi-xi-Xj-xj+M+ϵ (1)